AlbMej/Tutor-Finder/README.md

 ## Docker for chat

 To use the chat feature, you need a docker running.
-In Ubuntu, this command should do the trick.
-'sudo docker run -p 6379:6379 -d redis:5'
+In Ubuntu, this command should do the trick: `sudo docker run -p 6379:6379 -d redis:5`

 ## Launching the server
 1. python manage.py runserver